Breakfast, lunch, or dinner… Now you can have waffles whenever you’d like with these freezer-friendly, Crispy Grain-Free Waffles.

 - Preheat waffle iron according to manufacturer’s directions.

-- Stir batter just until combined.
-Using a ¼ cup scoop (or size recommended by manufacturer), pour batter onto preheated waffle iron and cook until golden brown.
+- Using a ¼ cup scoop (or size recommended by waffle iron manufacturer), pour batter into the preheated waffle iron and cook until golden brown.

 Stored cooled waffles in a covered container or in a sealed zip-top bag on the counter for up to 2 days.
 May also be frozen for longer storage.
 Reheat frozen waffles in a waffle iron set to low heat.